kivy/pyjnius/docs/source/quickstart.rst

 ==========

 Eager to get started?
 This page will give you a good introduction to Pyjnius.
 It assumes you have already Pyjnius installed.
-If you do not, head over the :ref:`installation` section.
+If you do not, ensure you have a Java JDK installed, then try `pip install pyjnius` - you can head over to the :ref:`installation` section for more information.

 A minimal example
 -----------------